jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) the Commissioner issues a statement of account to a taxpayer after the original due date for payment of tax to which the statement of account relates; and
   (b) the tax referred to in the statement of account, together with any interest payable under Part 7 in respect of the period before the date of the statement of account, is paid to the Commissioner on or before the 30th day after the date on which the statement of account is issued, or the due date of the tax, whichever occurs first,—
 (4B) Subsection (4C) applies, if—
-  (a) the Commissioner issues another statement of account (the second statement) to a taxpayer within 30 days of a statement described in subsection (4) (the first statement); and
+  (a) the Commissioner issues another statement of account (the second statement) to a taxpayer within 30 days of a statement of account described in subsection (4) (the first statement); and
-  (b) the first and second statements are for GST and penalties related to the GST; and (c) the liability for GST is the same in the first and second statements; and (d) the GST and related penalties in the second statement, together with any interest payable under Part 7 in relation to the period before the date of the first statement is paid to the Commissioner on or before the 30th day after the date on which the second statement of account is issued, or the due date of the tax, whichever occurs first.
+  (b) the first and second statements are for a START tax type and any penalties related to the START tax type; and (c) the START tax type and any related penalties in the first statement, together with any interest payable under Part 7 in relation to the period before the date of the first statement is paid to the Commissioner on or before the 30th day after the date on which the first statement is issued, or the due date of the tax, whichever occurs first.
-(4C) The Commissioner shall cancel the taxpayer’s liability to pay interest under Part 7 in relation to the GST and related penalties for the period commencing on the day after the date on which the first statement is issued and ending with the day on which the payment described in subsection (4B)﻿(d) is made.
+(4C) The Commissioner shall cancel the taxpayer’s liability to pay interest under Part 7 in relation to the START tax type and related penalties for the period commencing on the day after the date on which the first statement is issued and ending with the day on which the payment described in subsection (4B)﻿(c) is made.
+(4D) Subsection (4E) applies, if—
+  (a) the Commissioner issues another notice of assessment (the second assessment) to a taxpayer within 30 days of a notice of assessment described in subsection (1) or (3) (the first assessment); and
+  (b) the first and second assessments are for a START tax type and any penalties related to the START tax type; and (c) the START tax type and any related penalties in the second assessment, together with any interest payable under Part 7 in relation to the period before the date of the second assessment is paid to the Commissioner on or before the 30th day after the date on which the second assessment is issued, or the due date of the tax, whichever occurs first.
+(4E) The Commissioner shall cancel the taxpayer’s liability to pay interest under Part 7 in relation to the START tax type and related penalties for the period commencing on the day after the date on which the second assessment is issued and ending with the day on which the payment described in subsection (4D)﻿(c) is made.
 (5) If the Commissioner issues both a notice of assessment and a statement of account to a taxpayer and the 30th day referred to in subsection (3) occurs on or before the 30th day referred to in subsection (4), the Commissioner must cancel a taxpayer's liability to pay interest under Part 7 for the period starting on the day after the date on which the notice of assessment is issued and ending on the date on which payment is made if payment is made on or before the 30th day referred to in subsection (3).
 (6) For the purpose of subsection (5), a payment that is made is a payment of the tax assessed in the notice of assessment, together with any interest payable under Part 7 for the period before the date of the notice.